 You may worry more about nutritional status, peak growth, and present and future health.

-Especially if your child is not eating enough.
+Especially if he’s not eating enough.

-Help for the Skinny Child
+Help for the Underweight Child

-First, Check your Child’s Growth Chart
+First, Check the Growth Chart

 Children show us they are thriving through their normal growth and development as demonstrated on the Center for Disease Control growth charts.